BDC Hamburger Icon

 17. Translator

 If you’re fluent in another language, you can easily launch a translation service.
 There is demand from the medical, legal, publishing and small business communities for people who can translate information into English.
-A freelance translation business won’t cost you anything in startup expenses and can quickly expand as your customer base grows.
+A freelance translation business won’t cost you much in startup expenses and can quickly expand as your customer base grows.

 18. Mobile public notary